Guide to Charpy V-Notch Impact Tests

 5. Release pendulum

-By pulling a lever or switch, the pendulum is released and swings downward and hits the specimen at the bottom.
+Pulling a lever or switch releases the pendulum, swings downward, and hits the specimen at the bottom.
 Usually, the halves (or single deformed piece) of the steel will be thrown across the room or away from the machine so make sure you remember to pick them up afterward.

-We understand the importance of Charpy testing and other services that are key to getting your project finished on time and with the highest quality materials.
-Always ensure your steel is strong and high-quality with Service Steel, providing fast, reliable, and excellent service for over 50 years.
-Request a quote for Charpy impact testing today.
+We understand the importance of Charpy impact tests for steel and other services that are key to getting your project finished on time and with the highest quality materials.
+Always ensure your steel is suited to any environment and held to strict standards with Service Steel, providing fast, reliable, and excellent service for over 50 years.